 Office Hours: Please email me if you need to discuss your grade or the course content.
 Since this is an online course most of our communication will likely occur through email but feel free to attend my schedule office hours in person if you prefer.

 Office Hours AD134

-Monday By appointment only
+Monday 1:00PM to 3:00PM

-Tuesday 9:45AM to 10:45AM
+Tuesday 1:00PM-3:00PM

-Wednesday 1:00PM to 3:00PM
+Wednesday By appointment only

-Thursday 9:45AM to 10:45PM & 1:00PM to 3:00PM
+Thursday 1:00PM to 3:00PM

 Friday 10:00AM to 12:00PM

 Email tholland@southplainscollege.edu